-The council has indemnified the South Wight Housing Association (now part of the Southern Housing Group) in respect of the cost of any defects that would have led to a reduction in the transfer valuation of the former South Wight Borough council housing stock, had a full survey been made on an individual property basis.
-The potential liability has not been quantified, but since the time elapsed since the transfer is approaching thirty years, there is a diminishing probability of a claim against the council.
+The council has indemnified the South Wight Housing Association (now part of the Southern Housing Group) in respect of the cost of any defects that would have led to a reduction in the transfer valuation of the former South Wight Borough council housing stock in 1990, had a full survey been made on an individual property basis.
+The potential liability has not been quantified, but there is a diminishing probability of a claim against the council due to the time elapsed since the transfer.